glowfic-constellation/glowfic/README.md

 We make use of the [famfamfam silk](https://github.com/legacy-icons/famfamfam-silk) pack of icons, which is licensed under a Creative Commons Attribution license, including some icons that have been modified from the originals.
 These can be found in various locations, including in the dropdown menu in posts.

+We use the free [IPinfo Lite](https://ipinfo.io/lite) API to power our anti-bot geolocation system.